 Student Resource Services provided by JPU

-All students also have access to the SRS website (www.wellconnectbysrs.com) for information, tools, and support to address barriers to their success.
+All students also have access to the WellConnect by Student Resource Services (SRS) website (www.WellConnectForYou.com) for information, tools, and support to address barriers to their success.
 Comprehensive student services are based on an individualized service plan and include:

 - Unlimited 24‐7 telephone counseling response to any covered students in crisis, assessment and students needing additional support or identifying new needs/requests;